FrontierModsExtra/SIL/README.md

 * volume adjustment: see [`items/parts.json`](items/parts.json)
 * a cheaper 3D-printed version, as seen [here](https://legolini.com/sil_hybrid_bow.php)
-* arrow clips: quicker reloading in the field
+* arrow clips, similar to cartridge clips for firearms: quicker reloading in the field
 * laser sight, as in the commercial version
 * miniature crossbow of the same nature